All Notes

 -

-Asymptotic notation is used to compare the efficiency of algorithms.
-It includes notations like Big-Theta, Big-O, and Big-Omega to describe running times.
+Asymptotic notation measures algorithm efficiency.
+It includes notations like Big-Theta, Big-O, and Big-Omega.

 -

-Binary search is an efficient algorithm for finding an item in a sorted list.
-It works by repeatedly dividing the list in half until the items location is found.
+Binary search is an algorithm for finding an item in a sorted list.
+It works by repeatedly dividing the list in half until the item is found.

 -

 Divide and conquer algorithms solve problems by breaking them into smaller sub-problems.
-This approach is used in various algorithms, including merge sort.
+This approach is used in merge sort and other efficient algorithms.

 -

-Insertion sort is a sorting algorithm that iteratively inserts elements into a sorted array.
-It runs in O(n^2) time, with a best-case time complexity of Θ(n).
+Insertion sort arranges elements by comparing and inserting each into a sorted portion.
+It runs in O(n^2) time, with a best-case time of Θ(n).

 -